 • Version 3.02 of the updated groundwater availability model for Central Portion of the Sparta, Queen City, and Carrizo-Wilcox aquifers was the base model for this analysis.
-See INTERA Incorporated and others (2020) for the assumptions and limitations of the historical calibrated model.
+See INTERA Incorporated and others (2020) for the GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 Page 10 of 36 assumptions and GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 Page 11 of 36 limitations of the historical calibrated model.
 Groundwater Management Area 12 constructed a predictive model simulation to extend the base model to 2070 for planning purposes.
 See Groundwater Management Area 12 explanatory report (Daniel B. Stephens & Associates and others, 2022) for the assumptions of this predictive model simulation.